 Teachers will receive constructive feedback on their performance throughout the year and as soon as practicable after observation has taken place or other evidence has come to light.
 Feedback will highlight particular areas of strength as well as any areas that need further development.
-At least one interim review meeting will be held during the appraisal year for all teachers.
+At least one interim review meeting will be held during the Performance Management year for all teachers.

-Where there are concerns about any aspects of the teacher's performance the appraiser will arrange to meet the teacher to:
+Where there are concerns about any aspects of the teacher's performance the Performance Manager will arrange to meet the teacher to:

-- give clear feedback to the teacher about the nature and seriousness of the concerns; - give the teacher the opportunity to comment and discuss the concerns; - agree any support (e.g. coaching, mentoring, structured observations), that will be provided to help address those specific concerns; - make clear how, and by when, the appraiser will review progress (it may be appropriate to revise objectives, and it will be necessary to allow sufficient time for improvement.
-The amount of time is up to the school but should reflect the seriousness of the concerns)

-explain the implications and process if no - or insufficient - improvement is made.
+- give clear feedback to the teacher about the nature and seriousness of the concerns; - give the teacher the opportunity to comment and discuss the concerns; - agree any support (e.g. coaching, mentoring, structured observations), that will be provided to help address those specific concerns; - make clear how, and by when, the Performance Manager will review progress (it may be appropriate to revise objectives, and it will be necessary to allow sufficient time for improvement.
+The amount of time is up to the school but should reflect the seriousness of the concerns) - explain the implications and process if no or insufficient improvement is made.

-Following the meeting the teacher will be given an Improvement plan summarising the points above.
+Following the meeting the teacher will be given a document summarising the points above.

-When progress is reviewed, if the appraiser is satisfied that the teacher has made, or is making, sufficient improvement, the appraisal process will continue as normal, with any remaining issues continuing to be addressed through that process.
+When progress is reviewed, if the Performance Manager is satisfied that the teacher has made, or is making, sufficient improvement, the Performance Management process will continue as normal, with any remaining issues continuing to be addressed through that process.